 - Don’t let yourself become bitter towards people who hurt you.
 They don’t deserve any more of your time.
 Forgive them and move on.

 - Don’t be ashamed of your blog.
 It’s your passion project.
 People won’t understand it but that’s okay.
-You do and that’s what really matters.
+You do you, that’s what really matters.

 - Write out your feelings more.
 You won’t regret being able to go back and see how far you’ve come.
 Being able to see the hard days that you’ve been through, will give you the courage to keep going through the hard days of the future.